mattkoco/Kinesis-Scorebot/README.md

 - It can sometimes take upwards of 3-5 minutes for the scorebot to update.
 Not fully sure why but presumably just delay on githubs side updating the raw code for the repository.

+- If you would like a port of this scorebot that works with Windows rather than Linux, check out [Winesis](https://github.com/emomron2025/Winesis-Scorebot/tree/main)

 ***How does it work?***

 - Kinesis was built around being easy to use.
 There are 5 different functions available to use.
 These are: